NLÉ Makoko Floating School

 The Makoko Floating School aims to promote a new typology of floating building for coastal regions.
 The building was designed to allow for passive shade and ventilation, and to offer open space for play and community interactions.

 The structure was monitored in its performance by NLÉ for the first two years.

 NLE claims that the collapse of the Makoko Floating School was primarily due to deterioration and lack of maintenance after the structure had been handed over after two years of informal use and monitoring.
 An alternate perspective is from the headmaster who was quoted as saying that the school had only been open for a few months when he decided to relocate the students because he could see that the structure was not strong.
 The school was vacated about three months before the collapse and so no one was hurt.

 The Makoko Floating school incorporated photo-voltaic panels on the roof and rainwater collection and storage.

-Ahmed JU, Ashikuzzaman NM, Nisha N. 2016.
-Understanding Operations of Floating Schools: A Case of Shidhulai Swanirvar Sangstha in Bangladesh.
-South Asian Journal of Business and Management Cases.
-5(2): 221-233.
+Ahmed, J., Ashikuzzaman, N. and Nisha, N., 2016, Understanding Operations of Floating Schools: A Case of Shidhulai Swanirvar Sangstha in Bangladesh, South Asian Journal of Business and Management Cases, 5(2), pp. 221-233.

 NLÉ cites that there were no regulations in place that would prevent the construction of this structure, and that the government never sent notice for it to be dismantled.
 They also cite that after negotiations with the Lagos State Ministry of Physical Planning and Urban Development, that in 2015 they acknowledged the project as a potential prototype for the redevelopment of Makoko.